 The candidate will then start research under the guidance of an advisor.
 The candidate will be expected to submit a research thesis of about 14,000 words in one term.

-The M.Th. program is 36 credit hours (27 in Courses + 9 Thesis).
-The program tailored to young professionals who have busy schedules yet are able to dedicate 10 to 15 hours of reading and writing per week.
+The MTh program is 36 credit hours (Courses: 27 credits and Thesis: 9 credits).
+The program is tailored to young professionals who have busy schedules yet are able to dedicate 10 to 15 hours of reading and writing per week

 The M.Th. program is designed to offer a general introduction to Oriental Orthodox theology through the introductory graduate level study of church history, dogmatics, scripture, patristics, spirituality and liturgics.
 In addition to three semesters of academic study, students are afforded the opportunity to write a master thesis in a specialized area of study.